Rus604/Game-Design/Project_Proposal.md

 ### Win condition:
 BOB is able to navigate past all obsolesces and find a head

-###Lose condition:
+### Lose condition:
-obstacles cause enough damage that BOB dies
+Obstacles cause enough damage that BOB dies

 ### How the player interacts with the game:
 the interface will be via the keyboard using the "up", "Down",